nikhil131102/nikhil131102/README.md

 - 👋 Hi, I’m @nikhil131102
-- 👀 I’m a beignner
+- 👀 B.Tech.
+CS
-- 🌱 I’m currently learning ...pyhton
+- 🌱 Python and Java
 - 💞️ I’m looking to collaborate on ...any python project
 - 📫 How to reach me ...